 - Bike sprints 4 x 20 seconds with 10 seconds rest

 - Kettlebell swings x 50

 Note: Master perfect form with your kettlebell swing first so you don't reinforce faulty movement patterns that can lead to injury.
 Follow these tips for the perfect swing.

 Directions: Perform 3 rounds with 2 minutes rest in between.

 "This workout is a not a race against time, so concentrate on recruiting the right muscles, working them to fatigue in order to develop the ones across your back," King says.
 This workout really pinpoints your back and core.

-1. Bentover Row x 10 (Choose a weight heavy enough so 10 reps are difficult.)
+1. Bentover row x 10 (Choose a weight heavy enough that 10 reps are difficult.)

-3. Single-Arm Row x 10 each side (Choose a weight heavy enough so 10 reps are difficult.)
+3. Single-arm row x 10 each side (Choose a weight heavy enough that 10 reps are difficult.)

-5. Cable Rotations/Wood Chops x 8 each side (Find a weight heavy enough so you can feel a pull through your obliques as you perform the exercise.
+5. Cable rotations/wood chops x 8 each side (Find a weight heavy enough that you can feel a pull through your obliques as you perform the exercise.
 Stand with feet wider than shoulder-width apart next to a cable tower.
 Set the handle attachment at chest height.
 Interlock your hands around the handle, turn your torso while maintaining a stiff arm as you pull across your body.
 Slowly return to the start.)